justinmeiners/efficient-programming-with-components/10_binary_counter.md

 But, they want to publish papers themselves and not tell you the general mechanism.

-We can create a counter, and in every bit of this counter we're going to keep a singleton.
+We can create a counter and in every bit of this counter we're going to keep a singleton.
 In each bit we keep the person who had `n` victories.
 We will never combine things unless they have the same weight/parity.